 - 1 onion

-- chili powder portioned in a baggie
+- chili powder portioned in a baggie or other various spices

 - depending on their recipe…other additions such as green pepper, etc.

 Read over the rules and rubric and make it clear to the students that the winner is the judges’ decision.
 Review food safety and mise en place their chili with the list of ingredients they have, which gives you an extra day in case they need to tweak the recipe.
 Afterward, they set up their chili mise by cutting their vegetables, opening their beans, etc.